 Yes.
-Duo Authentication Proxy version 3.1.0 added support for showing the Duo browser prompt in the NetScaler RFWebUI theme.
+Duo Authentication Proxy version 3.1.0 added support for showing the Duo browser prompt in the NetScaler RFWebUI theme when using advanced authentication policies and nFactor and when using a basic RADIUS policy and the Duo proxy performs both primary and secondary authentication or secondary authentication only with rewrite rules to hide the second password field.
 You must specify this theme in your authproxy.cfg file's

 [radius_server_iframe] section using the syntax

 Note that Citrix will retire all themes other than RFWebUI in a v13 release.

 Yes.
 Duo support for nFactor authentication is available starting with Duo Authentication Proxy v3.1.0 and later, when used with Gateway builds 12.1-51.16 or later.

 As of Citrix Gateway release 13.0-67.x, the "Standard" license also includes nFactor for Gateway/VPN.
 Citrix ADC requires an "Advanced" or "Premium" license to use nFactor.
 Learn more about nFactor licensing in the Citrix documentation and follow the Duo nFactor instructions.

 Gateway appliances with standard licensing may need to enable the "Show unlicensed features" option under System → Licenses to expose the Advanced Authentication Policy items in the configuration menu.

 A change to IE 11 resulted in incompatibility with some versions of Citrix NetScaler.
 The issue is addressed by NetScaler Gateway versions 9.3.66.x and 10.1.123.x and later.
 For additional information about the incompatibility, or to see the workaround for NetScaler Gateway versions that do not include the fix, please read IE11 Compatibility got you down? at the Citrix site.